Prepare your customer service team

 Share this section with your customer service team to educate them about the program.
 They'll need to be able to answer any user questions about the program and will need to log into the Google Trusted Stores merchant account to resolve any escalated customer issues.Quick overview

 - The Google Trusted Stores program helps shoppers feel confident in their purchases across the web.

-- Merchants are evaluated for inclusion in the program based on the customer experience they offer.
-The Google Trusted Store badge is only displayed on sites that have demonstrated excellent shipping and customer service.
+- Merchants are evaluated for inclusion in the program based on many factors, one of the most important being the customer experience they offer.
+The Google Trusted Store badge is only displayed on sites that have demonstrated excellent shipping, delivery, and customer service.

 - Participating merchants will display a badge in the lower right-hand corner of their site indicating that they are a Google Trusted Store.